Nicola Bulley: Missing mother fell in river, police believe

 - Published

-Police say they believe missing mother-of-two Nicola Bulley "has sadly fallen into the river".
+Police investigating the disappearance of mother-of-two Nicola Bulley believe she has "fallen into the river".

 The 45-year-old was last seen next to the River Wyre in St Michael's on Wyre, Lancashire, on a dog walk a week ago.